Jane Jacobs (1916 – 2006)

 Most of us in planning and related professions know Jacobs for her first and most cherished book, The Death and Life of Great American Cities (Random House, 1961) – to this day, almost universally required reading for planners early in their academic careers.
 Most of us were downright awe-struck by her descriptions of how cities work.
 Further, Jacobs’ analyses of what cities could be and how they should function if given the proper combination of understanding, funding, and deference, were a revelation.
 Her ideas were like the proverbial hot knife through butter.
 They were incisive yet commonsensical.
 Why hadn’t anyone thought of cities before in the ways she so deftly interpreted and explained them?

-In addition to her prolific life as an author and critic of urban planning in mid-20th century America, Jacobs is remembered for being an activist, a defender of cities and parks and neighborhoods from the wonton destruction of slum-clearing urban renewal practices of the day.
+In addition to her prolific life as an author and critic of urban planning in mid-20th century America, Jacobs is remembered for being an activist, a defender of cities and parks and neighborhoods from the wanton destruction of slum-clearing urban renewal practices of the day.
 A female David in a male-dominated Goliath’s world.
 An agitator.
 A disruptor.

 But if somehow you managed to miss that part of the story, of her story, I will recount a little of it here and will recommend some wonderful sources I have dipped into in preparation for kicking off our Women in Planning series.

 The short version is Jacobs was a writer and editor, having worked her way up from stenographer, and later freelancer, for a variety of publications.
 She was not a planner.
-She was, however, a keen observer of people and urban life and an incisive writer about both, even before her seminal book.
+She was, however, a keen observer of people and urban life and an astute writer about both, even before her seminal book.
 What threw her into the limelight, however, was in the late 1950s, finding her own New York City neighborhood park, Washington Square, and again in the 1960s her neighborhood itself, Greenwich Village, in the cross hairs of no less than the father (or some would say godfather) of urban renewal: Robert Moses.

 Moses was a planner.
 Not just any planner but the most powerful planner of the day who, after World War II, was convinced that the way to modernize cities was to wipe the slate clean and start over.
 Moses believed designing for the automobile was the way of the future and that poor neighborhoods (slums in the parlance of the day) stood in the way of human progress.
 At first blush, the idea of tackling urban poverty seems altruistic.
 However, his solution to poverty rapidly devolved from a noble philosophy into a practice of razing slums and replacing them with new Corbusier-inspired “super blocks” and high rise apartment buildings.